Combined pill

 • Liver or gallbladder diseases

-• Extremely severe migraines (especially those that give warning symptoms such as auras).
+• Extremely severe migraines (especially those with warning symptoms like auras).

 • Complications of diabetes or diabetes for 20 years or more.